 Symptoms and Identification

-The clinical signs of DS––back pain, primarily––can be vary highly in its intensity and are often easily misinterpreted or missed altogether.
-Stiffness, lameness, or a sluggishness are the most obvious symptoms, especially in DS’s earliest phase.
+The clinical signs of DS –– back pain, primarily –– can vary highly in its intensity and are often easily misinterpreted or missed altogether.
+Stiffness, lameness, or sluggishness are the most obvious symptoms, especially in DS’s earliest phase.

 Later on, an impairment of the nervous system, also variable in how it makes itself known, is typically the case.
 Progressive hind limb weakness and a lack of coordination are common.
 More rarely, a draining tract or fistula is associated with DS.
 In this case, the infection becomes visible at the level of the skin adjacent to the affected intervertebral space.

 Diagnosis is achieved on the basis of history, clinical signs, signalment (older, large breed males, in particular), and X-rays.
-Sending X-rays of the spine to a board certified veterinary radiologist is especially helpful in these cases.
+Sending X-rays of the spine to a board-certified veterinary radiologist is especially helpful in these cases.
 Blood cultures are also recommended, but often these will prove unhelpful.
-It’s for that reason that spinal cultures, effected surgically, are considered the gold standard for effective diagnosis, despite their invasiveness.
+It’s for that reason that spinal cultures, affected surgically, are considered the gold standard for effective diagnosis, despite their invasiveness.

 Pain relief is an important aspect of DS treatment that cannot be ignored; more so because most DS cases leave behind a swath of painful osteoarthritis in their wake.